Comprehensive School Counseling Plan

 - We commit to identifying and removing barriers that impede student success.

-- We commit to fostering a caring school community where every student feelsconnected, supported, and valued for their unique experience.
+- We commit to fostering a caring school community where every student feels connected, supported, and valued for their unique experience.

 - We commit to using disaggregated data to ensure equitable access—regularly monitoring achievement and contributing-factors data (attendance, discipline, etc.) to identify gaps and develop action plans.